Head Hunters (game show)

 Head Hunters is a British television game show produced by Tuesday's Child Television for the BBC.
 It is hosted by Rob Beckett.
 The programme was first broadcast on BBC One from 7 October 2019 to 15 November 2019, and was transmitted at 14:15 on weekdays.
-A rerun of the first series began airing at 1pm on 22 September 2021.
+A repeat of the first series began airing at 1pm on 22 September 2021.